Adnn/notes_graphics/docs/rtr.md

 Camera p307

-Sensors meadure _irradiance_ over their surface.
-Adding enclosure, aperture and lens combine effect to make the sensor _directionally specific_, so the system measure _radiance_.
+Sensors measure _irradiance_ over their surface.
+Added enclosure, aperture and lens combine effect to make the sensor _directionally specific_, so the system now measures _radiance_.

 #### BRDF p309